civic-data-design-lab/16_11.S947/week6/06_part2_front_end_environments.md

 **Leaflet** is an easy to use mapping library that makes nice slippy maps for displaying data.

 **D3** stands for Data Driven Documents, and is a library designed for visualizing data and making beautiful interactive graphics.
 D3 uses JavaScript to **bind** data values to page elements and changes properties of those elements accordingly.
 Very powerful.
 We will do this next week!

+#### Server-side JavaScript

+JavaScript is usually a client-side language, meaning all of the code goes to the client.
+This can present efficiency problems and introduce security problems though, for obvious reasons.
+It is possible to use JavaScript on the server-side.
+Probably the most popular server-side JavaScript implementation is [NodeJS](https://nodejs.org/en/).
+NodeJS is a runtime that runs on the server to provide fast and dynamic applications, and pushes select output to the client.
+It can be used for both production and development, and allows you to install Leaflet, D3 and other libraries on your server.
+We have plenty else to focus on today, however, so this can come later.

 For now... let's use the Leaflet library to create a web-powered map.